zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-10-16-Testing-LCM.md

 ### Preparing slides for LCM
 - All surfaces and equipment should be treated with RNAse cleaner!!!
-- Making the slides RNAse free (from [this memo](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/lmdslidememo.pdf) and [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf)):
-    - "The foil slides can be treated to remove RNases by dipping them into a bath of pure RNase Zap (Ambion Corp) for 15 seconds.
-Follow this with two rinses in DEPC water to remove all of the RNase Zap.
-The slides then should be completely dried by placing them in a heater at 37 deg C for as long as is required to dry.
-Then one may follow with UV treatment as described below."
+- Making the slides RNAse free (from [this memo](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/lmdslidememo.pdf) and [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf)): "The foil slides can be treated to remove RNases by dipping them into a bath of pure RNase Zap (Ambion Corp) for 15 seconds.
+Follow this with two rinses in DEPC water"
-- Preparing the slide with UV Irradiation (from [this memo](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/lmdslidememo.pdf) and [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf)):
-    - "Prior to placing specimens on the membrane slides, it is advisable to prepare the membrane by placing the blank slides to be used, into a UV Cross-linker device.
-The slides should be irradiated at 220nm to 260nm at full power for 30 minutes.
-This will usually destroy RNases, improve the laser cutting of the foil (reducing static), and help make the foil more hydrophilic to improve adherence of the specimen."
+- Preparing the slide with UV Irradiation (from [this memo](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/lmdslidememo.pdf) and [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf)): "The slides should be irradiated at 220nm to 260nm at full power for 30 minutes."
-- **"Important: If you are using FrameSlides, the FrameSupport is strongly recommended.
-Sections can be fixed with ice-cold acetone for 2–3 minutes, 70% or 100% ethanol for 20 seconds or mixture of ethanol : acetic acid (19:1) to increase the adhesion of the tissue to the PPS-, PEN-, PET-, POL- or FLUO-membranes."**
 - Then [cryosection!!](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/4c37b61755cfaea5c9378dbe929cf6070dacacc1/_posts/2023-08-31-Cryosectioning-Protocol.md)
     - Make sure to use RNAse cleaner and perform all steps as quickly as possible.
     - Clean the cryostat before sectioning to avoid contamination
     - Trim the block so that there is not much excess OCT - we want to get as many sections on the slide as possible, so the smaller the size of the sections the better
+    - *"Important: If you are using FrameSlides, the FrameSupport is strongly recommended.
+Sections can be fixed with ice-cold acetone for 2–3 minutes, 70% or 100% ethanol for 20 seconds or mixture of ethanol : acetic acid (19:1) to increase the adhesion of the tissue to the PPS-, PEN-, PET-, POL- or FLUO-membranes."*
     - "Keep the slides in the cryostat or on dry ice, if LMD is performed on the same day.
 Alternatively, they may be stored in **sealed slide boxes with a desiccant at –80°C until needed**."
+    - Stain right before performing LCM.
+Stain as quickly as possible, then dry slide, then go to LCM.
-    - "Dry slides at room temperature for 15 minutes using a drying chamber with desiccant or at 40°C for 10 minutes.
+    - **After staining**: "Dry slides at room temperature for 15 minutes using a drying chamber with desiccant or at 40°C for 10 minutes.
 This is a critical step for successful LMD.
 Sample slides should be stained just prior to microdissection."
 - RNA preservation is incredibly important since the amount of tissue we will use for RNA extraction will be so limited.
-Notes from the [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf):
+Notes from the [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide-May-2015.pdf) ([old version](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf)):
     - before staining, make sure all OCT is removed!
         - "must be completely removed with 70% alcohol (e.g. ethanol).
 For thicker sections, keep the tissue in 70% alcohol longer."
         - 30 s - 1 min wash, followed by a 30 s wash in DEPC water, followed by staining, followed by a 30 s DEPC wash, then rinse in 95 % and 100 % Ethanol for 30 s each, then airdry, then do LCM!